 The only thing that the number of impressions can guarantee is that a million people could have been exposed to your message, not that they have actually remembered it.

 More impressions does increase the chance that your message was seen by more people, but it should be taken as that – just an indicator that there was potential.
-It is the end results of those one million impressions that count.
+It is the end result of those one million impressions that counts.